somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

     normalized_image = (org_image - mean) / (2.0 * stdev)

+Following figures are accuracy curves and the last accuracies for the 3 dataset.
-After 200 epochs of training, every type obtained 93% over in validation accuracy as below.
+After 200 epochs, every types obtained 93% accuracy of the validation dataset and seem to have possibility to get more accuracy as below .
+Gray-scale inputs got more validation accuracy, but less test data accuracy than RGB input.

 <img width=320 src="./fig/middle_model_feasibility_Test.png"/>
 <img width=320 src="./fig/middle_model_feasibility_Test_overfitting.png"/>

-All of the input type seem to get more accuracy after more training.

 ###3.4 selection of pre-processing method for the input data format

-I decided to **take RGB-type1** as the input format to study hereafter, however the feasibility study shows that **gray scale gets better accuracy than RGB input**.
+I take **take RGB-type1** as the input format to study hereafter, though the feasibility study shows that **gray scale gets better validation accuracy than RGB input**.

-All the 7 input format types, include RGB format, already satisfy the 93% accuracy goal of the project.
+All the 7 input format types, include RGB format, will satisfy the 93% accuracy goal of the project.
-So I can challenge something like that can solove the low-chroma and the background texture issues above.
+So I decided to challenge something like that can solove the low-chroma and the background texture issues above.

 The RGB input may be useful to make sure what modification affects to the issues of the training dataset.